darioschmid/MaludoUno/README.md

 It's based on the AtMega32u4 Microcontroller.
 In contrast, my "Maludo Uno" is based on the weaker, but cheaper AtTiny85/Digispark.

-## My Design
+## My "Maludo Uno" Design

 I used my [Digispark Morse Keyboard](https://github.com/maludo99/DigisparkMorseKeyboard) Arduino Script to be able to use Morse Code for Input.
-Before I hardly knew any Morse Codes, but I reckoned this would be quite a fun project for getting involved into Morse Code.
+Previously I hardly knew any Morse Codes, but I reckoned this would be quite a fun project for getting involved into Morse Code.

 ### Advantages